kyma-project/console/tests/README.md

 npm run test:cluster
 ```

-To run UI tests during development against a cluster, use this command:
+To run UI tests on a cluster, use this command:

 ``` bash
 CYPRESS_DOMAIN=<your domain> CYPRESS_PASSWORD=<your cluster password> npm start